11 Sustainable Jumpsuits: Eco-Overalls You Can Romp Around In

 The linen is sourced in Belarus before being transformed into the jumpsuit of your dreams in a Los Angeles factory only 17 miles from MATE’s HQ.

-This reduces transportation and allows them to keep a close eye on the factory to ensure adherence to fair trade criteria and California labor laws.
+This reduces transportation and allows them to closely monitor the factory to ensure adherence to fair trade criteria and California labor laws.

-MATE is Certified Climate Neutral and their comprehensive Impact Report contains more green goodness.
+The Certified B Corp is also Certified Climate Neutral, and their comprehensive Impact Report contains more green goodness.

 Inclusivity: